Inverse of a 2×2 Matrix

 where: det A is the determinant of matrix A.

 - Entries “a” and “d” from matrix A are swapped in terms of location in the formula.

 - Entries “b” and “c” from matrix A remain in their current positions, however, reversed in signs in the formula.
 In other words, put negative symbols in front of entries “b” and “c”.

-Example 1: Find or solve the inverse of matrix , if it exists.
+Example 1: Find the inverse of the 2×2 matrix below , if it exists.

 The formula requires us to find the determinant of the given matrix.
 Do you remember how to do that?
 If not, that’s okay.
 Review the formula below how to solve for the determinant of a 2×2 matrix.

 So then, the determinant of matrix A is…

 To find the inverse, I just need to substitute the value of det A = −1 into the formula and perform some “reorganization” of the entries, and finally, perform scalar multiplication.

 - Here goes again the formula to find the inverse of a 2×2 matrix.

 - Now, let’s find the inverse of matrix A.